 Derek McCaw: You also work out quite a bit.
 Have you considered becoming a personal trainer for nerds, and if so, what would your regimen be like?

 Tom Nguyen: Back in the early 2000s I was heavily into bodybuilding.
 I even competed and qualified for Nationals back then.
 I pushed every angle I had to get more and more buff.
 If I’d had access to it I’d have considered SARMS.io’s tool, but in the end, my approach worked just fine for me!
-Around that time I actually did get a crappy online certification for working out and for nutrition.
+Around that time I actually did get an online certification for working out and for nutrition.
 But outside of training a few friends for free, I never did anything with it seriously.
 Comics got busy and I had enough of a taste of personal training to know that it’s more trouble than it’s worth.

 Derek McCaw: Will you be out on the convention circuit to promote The Switch?
 Where can we find you?